ahspence53/Budget/README.md

+Title: Home Budget Tracker

+Pre-requisites: This is meant as a PWA app

+Installation: Add shortcut to desktop, windows, linux or ios

+Usage:

+License: Free to use.

 🗓️ The "Day-Before-Payday" Metric
 The most critical number in any budget isn't your current balance - it’s your minimum balance.